-SSD TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximize its life span.
+In solid-state drives (SSDs), TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximizing its life span.

 Dong’s note: I first posted this piece on May 23, 2018, and updated it on March 30, 2021, with additional relevant information.

-These steps can also apply to Windows 7 and 8.
-Older Windows versions — if for some reason you still use them — don’t support TRIM.
-As a result, yous shouldn’t use SSDs with them.
+These steps apply to Windows 7, 8, 10, and 11.
+Older Windows versionsโif you still use them for some reasonโdon't support TRIM.
+As a result, yous shouldn't use SSDs with them.

 How to check the SSD TRIM on a Windows machine